PowerPointLabs/PowerPointLabs/doc/TechnicalFAQs.md

 #### Error Message
 ![Alt text](../doc/images/TechnicalFAQ/vsto-installer-config.png)
 #### Solution
 1. Click the Windows Start button and paste `<VSTO Folder Path>` into the search box.
-Note that `<VSTO Folder Path>` would be stated in the error message
+Note that `<VSTO Folder Path>` would be stated in the error message, e.g. `C:\Program Files (x86)\Common Files\Microsoft Shared\VSTO\10.0`
 1. Enter and it should open up the VSTO folder
-1. Find a file named `VSTOInstaller.exe.config`
+1. Find a file named `VSTOInstaller.exe.Config`
-1. Rename the file to `VSTOInstaller.exe.config.old`.
+1. Rename the file to `VSTOInstaller.exe.Config.old`.
 Ignore Windows warning about the file becoming unusable
 1. Run PowerPointLabs installer again
-1. After installation has completed, reopen the VSTO folder and rename the file back to `VSTOInstaller.exe.config` again
+1. After installation has completed, reopen the VSTO folder and rename the file back to `VSTOInstaller.exe.Config` again

 ## NET Framework Not Installed<a name="net-not-installed"></a>
 #### Error Message